Skip to Content

 Depending on the company, cruise housekeeping contracts can last anywhere from 2 months to 12 months long.
 However, most contract lengths are between 6-9 months.

-After each contract, you will receive approximately 60 days of vacation before your next assignment.
 Your daily work schedule while onboard will depend on your particular position, but you can expect to work seven days a week and anywhere between 10-13 hours per day.

-Due to the fact that housekeepers are employed on separate short-term contracts, not one long contract, there are usually no healthcare benefits or other benefits that are usually associated with a full-time job in the US.
+Due to the fact that housekeepers are employed on separate short-term contracts, not one long contract, there are usually no healthcare benefits or other benefits that are usually associated with a full-time job in the U.S.A.

-Cruise lines are able to do this because they don’t register their cruise ships in the US.
-Flagging a cruise ship in another country is known as a flag of convenience and there are many other reasons why a cruise line would do this, such as taxes and marriage licenses.
+Flagging a cruise ship in another country is known as a “Flag of Convenience” and there are many other reasons why a cruise line would do this, such as taxes and marriage licenses.

 To learn more about flags of convenience, including why only one cruise ship is flagged in the US, check out this post:

-One benefit that cruise ship members have is access to free food 24/7.
-That means they are able to have any food they want on their breaks and on their off-times and don’t have to spend any of their salary on food while on contract.
+That means they are able to have any food they want whilst on their breaks and on their time off – and don’t have to spend any of their salary on food while on their contract.

-Other benefits include their accommodation and travel where they get to live on the cruise ship and travel all over the world.
-When the ship is docked, they are able to explore the ports (just so long as it’s during their off-time).
+Other perks include free accommodation and travel.
+They get to live on the cruise ship and travel all over the world.

-How Long do House Keeping Work Per Day?
+How Long Do Housekeeping Work Per Day?

-Housekeeping personnel can expect to work 8-12 hour days on average.
-On some days, such as turn around day where guests disembark and embark, the housekeeping teams may be required to work longer hours.
+On some days, such as turnaround day where guests disembark and embark, the housekeeping teams may be required to work longer hours.

-Crew members are expected to work long hours for their shifts.
-Usually, they are anywhere between 6-20 hours long.
 Not only that, but they also work anywhere from 5 to 7 days a week.
 In many cases, employees work 12-hour shifts, 7 days a week.
-It’s not a job for everybody.

 housekeeping cruise cleaning